 Hot, or Active Composting

-- Two parts high-carbon materials (shredded, dry plant matter such as leaves, twigs, woody stems, corn cobs)
+- Browns: High-carbon materials (shredded, dry plant matter such as leaves, twigs, woody stems, corn cobs, cardboard that is plain type and not glossy).
+If your ingredients are dry, moist before adding to the pile.

-- One part high-nitrogen green plant matter (green plant and vegetable refuse, grass clippings, weeds, trimmings, kitchen scraps—but avoid meat, dairy, and fat)
+- Fresh Greens: High-nitrogen green plant matter (green plant and vegetable refuse, grass clippings, weeds, trimmings, kitchen scraps—but avoid meat, dairy, and fat)

 - good-quality soil